eXascaleInfolab/TSM-Bench/README.md

 ### Online Workload

-This workload requires two servers: the first one serves as a host machine to deploy the systems (similar as above) and the second one runs as a client to generate writes and queries.
+This workload requires two servers: the first one serves as a host machine to deploy the systems (similar to above) and the second one runs as a client to generate writes and queries.

 #### Client Setup